 The Tax Commissioner is the property tax collector for Fulton County.
 His role includes:

-Your property taxes are used to support city and county services and school districts.
+After collecting property taxes, the commissioner uses them to support city and county services and school districts.
 The Fulton County General Fund, or the portion that goes to the county, supports county-wide services like behavioral health, arts, senior services, libraries, elections, and the county justice system.

 You can view property tax records, property assessments, and more online.
 This is useful for checking or paying your property tax bill or even checking tax history before buying a house.